Common Tree Care, Planting mistakes

 root system cannot be in contact with the soil as it rots and kills the plant.

-The soil line on all trees potted or bare root should be about one inch above
+and the person doing the planting did not know about planting dept. The soil line on all trees potted or bare root should be about one inch above

 the top lateral root, or approximately at the bottom arrow shown on the picture.